Atomek61/timer/README.md

-# vbscore
+# timer

-This is a little Volleyball scorer as a website.
+This is a little volleyball training stop watch as a website.

 Seems to work.
 Not heavily testet.
 Documentation will follow.